Interviews underlined in red are posted on this site.

 is a Baptist minister.
 He was for 12 years a pastor in Belfast and from 1987 to 2004 was a director (and latterly chair) of Econi (Evangelical Contribution on Northern Ireland).

 For High Profiles, David has interviewed Martin McGuinness.

 is a freelance journalist, author and lecturer and independent researcher into Christian-Muslim relations.

 is CEO of the Mind Clinic.
-Formerly a Sony Radio Award-winning writer of satire and then a priest, he has written many books, including Conversations with Mozart, Van Gogh, Meister Eckhart, Arthur Conan Doyle, Leo Tolstoy and Jesus of Nazareth (all 2010) and One-Minute Mindfulness: How to live in the moment (2011).
-His series of Abbot Peter mysteries so far runs from A Vicar, Crucified (2013) to A (Very) Public School Murder (2016), and his historical novel The Soldier, the Gaoler, the Spy and Her Lover is published by SPCK in February 2017.
+Formerly a Sony Radio Award-winning writer of satire and then a priest, he has written many books, including Conversations with Mozart, Van Gogh, Meister Eckhart, Arthur Conan Doyle, Leo Tolstoy and Jesus of Nazareth (all White Crow Books, 2010) and One-Minute Mindfulness: How to live in the moment (Hay House, 2011).

 For High Profiles, Simon has interviewed Ruby Wax.